blazium-engine/blazium-docs/tutorials/performance/using_servers.rst

 * It is not possible to use multiple threads to control them.
 * More memory is needed.

-In many cases, this is not really a problem (Godot is very optimized, and most operations are handled with signals, so no polling is required).
+In many cases, this is not really a problem (Blazium is very optimized, and most operations are handled with signals, so no polling is required).
 Still, sometimes it can be.
 For example, dealing with tens of thousands of instances for something that needs to be processed every frame can be a bottleneck.

 This type of situation makes programmers regret they are using a game engine and wish they could go back to a more handcrafted, low-level implementation of game code.

-Still, Godot is designed to work around this problem.
+Still, Blazium is designed to work around this problem.

 .. seealso::